wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.11
 =====

+* ``wazo-call-logd`` are now multi-tenant.
+Each call log that cannot be associated to a tenant has been associated to the ``master`` tenant.
+Also each new call log that cannot extract tenant from call informations, will be associated to the master tenant.

 * The ``wazo-microsoft`` plugin has been copied to the ``wazo-auth`` and ``wazo-dird`` repo.
 You **must** uninstall that plugin if you installed it from its source to avoid conflicts between the supported version and the legacy version.